-Preface to the Thirty First Edition of Interpretations of the Code of Ethics
+Preface to the Thirty Second Edition of Interpretations of the Code of Ethics

 The Code of Ethics of the National Association of REALTORS® establishes a public and professional consensus against which the practice and conduct of REALTORS® and REALTOR-Associate®s may be judged.
 Where the word REALTORS® is used in this Code and Preamble, it shall be deemed to include REALTOR-Associate®s.
 In joining an Association of REALTORS®, REALTORS® signify their intention to abide by the Code and thereby enhance the public and professional image of themselves and all other REALTORS®.
 Adherence to the Code is the first great bond between REALTORS® throughout the country.

 Interpretations of the Code of Ethics has been developed by the Professional Standards Committee of the National Association of REALTORS® to help REALTORS® understand the ethical obligations created by the Code of Ethics, and as a reference work for Grievance Committees, ethics and arbitration Hearing Panels, and Boards of Directors.